Back to Previous Page

 From Hastings:

 Follow the A259 north east through Rye toward Folkestone.
 About 1 mile after passing the village of Brookland, continue right at the roundabout on the A259 towards New Romney.
 Continue on the A259 through New Romney and along the coast to Hythe.
 Turn left onto the A2008 (Scanlons Bridge Road) one-way system.
 At the traffic lights, continue forward onto the A261 towards Ashford (signposted for M20 to Dover).
 After about 2 miles, turn left onto A20 towards Ashford.
-Continue past Folkestone Racecourse, turn left onto B2067 Otterpool Lane, and follow the signs to the Park as described above (from London).
+Continue past Folkestone Racecourse, turn left onto B2067 Otterpool Lane, and follow the signs to the Reserve as described above (from London).

 By Public Transport